alephium/www/src/content/blog/2024-11-20_The-Bridge-to-BSC-is-live--a19d99625316/index.md

 description: 'Tl;dr — New bridge ALPH <> BSC / The Faucet / I’m new, coming from BSC/BNB — What do I do in $ALPH’s ecosystem? / Contracts & tokens / FAQ'
 ---

-Tl;dr — New bridge ALPH \<\> BSC / The Faucet / I’m new, coming from BSC/BNB — What do I do in \$ALPH’s ecosystem? / Contracts & tokens / FAQ

----

 ### The Bridge to BSC is live!

 <figure id="f7d5" class="graf graf--figure graf-after--h3">